curl/curl/docs/libcurl/ABI.md

 ## SONAME Bumps

- Whenever there are changes done to the library that will cause an ABI breakage, that may require your application to get attention or possibly be changed to adhere to new things, we will bump the SONAME.
-Then the library will get a different output name and thus can in fact be installed in parallel with an older installed lib (on most systems).
-Thus, old applications built against the previous ABI version will remain working and using the older lib, while newer applications build and use the newer one.
+ Whenever there are changes done to the library that causes an ABI breakage, that may require your application to get attention or possibly be changed to adhere to new things, we bump the SONAME.
+Then the library gets a different output name and thus can in fact be installed in parallel with an older installed lib (on most systems).
+Thus, old applications built against the previous ABI version remains working and using the older lib, while newer applications build and use the newer one.

  During the first seven years of libcurl releases, there have only been four ABI breakages.